RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/cluster-recovery.md

 - We recommend that you use clean persistent storage drives for the new cluster.
     If you use the original storage drives, make sure that you backup the files on the original storage drives to a safe location.
+- The cluster configuration file that you want to use as the configuration for the cluster.
+    The cluster configuration file is `/css/ccs-redis.rdb` on each of the nodes.
+    Copy the cluster configuration file from one of the nodes to the persistent storage that you want to connect to the first node.

 ## Recovering the Cluster